jwworth/jakeworth/content/blog/developer-reading-list.md

 ### My List

-- **Beck, Kent and Andres, Cynthia. _Extreme Programming Explained: Embrace Change_**.
-XP informs so much of modern software development that it's hard to grasp how revolutionary it was.
+- Beck, Kent and Andres, Cynthia. _Extreme Programming Explained: Embrace Change_.
+XP informs so much of modern software development that it's hard to grasp how revolutionary it was in its time.
-- **Hoover, Dave and Oshineye, Adewale. _Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman_**.
+- Hoover, Dave and Oshineye, Adewale. _Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman_.
 This book will help anyone create a strategy for their early programming career.
-- **Hunt, Andrew and Thomas, David. _The Pragmatic Programmer: From Journeyman to Master_**.
-A broad survey of the techniques every programmer must know.
+- Hunt, Andrew and Thomas, David. _The Pragmatic Programmer: From Journeyman to Master_.
+A broad survey of the techniques every programmer must know, described in useful metaphors.
-- **Krug, Steve. _Don't Make Me Think: A Common Sense Approach to Web Usability_.** A clear, concise overview of how good UI reduces the amount of arbitrary choices asked of users.
+- Krug, Steve. _Don't Make Me Think: A Common Sense Approach to Web Usability_.
+A clear, concise overview of how good UI reduces the amount of arbitrary choices we ask of our users.
-- **Metz, Sandi. _Practical Object Oriented Design in Ruby_.** Sandi is my hero!
-Perhaps the defining introduction to OO.
+- Metz, Sandi. _Practical Object Oriented Design in Ruby_.
+Sandi is my hero!
+Perhaps the defining introduction to Object-Oriented Programming.
-- **Weinberg, Gerald M. _The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully_.** Not just for consultants, but anyone who would like to influence a technical organization.
+- Weinberg, Gerald M. _The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully_.
+Not just for consultants, but anyone who would like to influence a technical organization.